patrickbelcher/patrickbelcher/README.md

 # Hi, I'm Patrick
-I'm a software and systems professional transitioning into software and data engineering.
+I'm a technical audio and control systems professional transitioning into software and data engineering.
 My background spans 15+ years in electronics, pro-audio, and networked AV systems.

 ### University Projects